HairySpoon/htlfc/docs/README.md

 >`htlfc -b infile`

-Hint: rather than permanently converting your archived hypertext files, create a file association between `htlfc` and each of the supported file types.
+Hint: rather than permanently converting your archived hypertext files, create a file association between `htlfc -b` and each of the supported file types.
 When opening one of these files in your file manager, HTLFC will launch your browser with the unpacked file.

 ### Graphical User Interface
 Select your input and output files through a graphical dialogue: